seL4/microkit/docs/manual.md

     void init(void);
     void notified(microkit_channel ch);

-Additionally, if the protection domain provides a protected procedure it must also implement:
+If the protection domain provides a protected procedure it must also implement:

     microkit_msginfo protected(microkit_channel ch, microkit_msginfo msginfo);

+If the protection domain has child protection domains it must also implement:

+    void fault(microkit_pd pd, microkit_msginfo msginfo);

 `libmicrokit` provides the following functions: